kaiekubjas/academic-kickstart/content/post/EWM-GM-2022/index.md

 title: "European Women in Mathematical General Meeting 2022"
 subtitle: ""
 summary: "The European Women in Mathematics General Meeting 2022 took place at Aalto University during August 22-26, 2022.
-The conference had 129 participants from 25 countries. "
+The conference had 129 participants from 25 countries.
+Click on the post to read more."
 authors: []
 tags: []
 categories: []